KorfLab/SABR/INFO.md

 | subr | subread     | 2.0.6      | 6ef20af10bfbe8d4b4e2bf84fe62e86f
 | top2 | tophat2     | 2.1.1      | 530e0f92cc4674f4662177f01826fa30

-## Resource Usage ##

-Redirect the output and grep BAKEOFF in the log Probably best to use a VM with a single cpu

 ## Synthetic Genomes & Reads ##

 The `genome-simulator.py` program creates a 3-exon gene whose middle exon has variable length.
+A text-glyph is shown below.
+By default, all introns follow the GT-AG rule.

 ```
 ~~~[exon]--intron--[var.exon]--intron--[exon]~~~
 ```

 Passing the `--double`` flag creates genes on both strands and the
-`--noncanonical` flag creates introns with additional splice sites.
+`--noncanonical` flag creates introns with additional splice sites: GC-AG,
+AT-AC, and AA-TT (this last one is used to represent 'other').

 The `read-simulator.py` program generates reads along the entire length of a
 gene's mRNA.
+The `--double` flag creates reads from both strands.

 ```
 [exon][var.exon][exon]